AnyDSL/popl25/README.md

 As the outputs are plain text, you can inspect the outputs using your favorite editor of choice (hopefully preinstalled).
 For the Coq proofs, we pre-installed VS Code with the necessary extensions.

+In case the 16GiB requested memory by the VM are too much, you can reduce it down to 6GiB, but then the last step of the PyTorch evaluation will fail.

 ## Kick The Tires
 For the initial kick-the-tires phase, please just run the `./evaluate.sh` script in the `~/popl25` folder and see that everything completes correctly.
 This means that you have the following files in `~/popl25/output`: